gregorwolf/pg-beershop/README.md

 `az webapp config appsettings set --name beershop --resource-group beershop --settings VCAP_SERVICES="$VCAP_SERVICES"`

 Now you can publish the app using the Azure DevOps Pipeline.

+To delete the database you can run:

+`az postgres server delete --resource-group beershop --name beershop`

+You have to confirm the execution with *y*.

 ## Run on Google Cloud Platform (GCP)